rethinkdb/horizon/client/README.md

 ##### store( *{}* || [ *{}* [, *{}*] )

 The `store` method stores objects or arrays of objects.
-One can also chain `.forEach` off of `.store` which takes two functions to handle store succeses and errors.
+One can also chain `.subscribe` off of `.store` which takes two functions to handle store succeses and errors.

 ###### Example